 The K-8 Summer Rising application portal is closed.
-See the Enrollment section for the latest enrollment information.

 Summer Rising 2023 is a partnership between New York City Public Schools and the Department of Youth and Community Development (DYCD).
 Summer Rising is free and available to all NYC students in grades K-8, pending seat availability.